ZironZ/Frequency-Domain-Image-Filtering/README.md

 ###TODO (Maybe)

 - Redo the fft algorithm and dampened spectrum display so that they are performed using WebGL instead of native javascript typed arrays.
-- Remake the application using a proper framework like Angular designed for single page applications.
 - Redesign the filtering so that it is possible to stack filters.
 As it stands, each filter is applied separately and it is impossible to combine them.